So… FOCAL does Countdown tournaments.

 Sign up to www.apterous.org for a completely FREE 30 game trial.
 After that, you can pay a £20 subscription for unlimited games for a year.
 This is the best resource there is for improving your game, and it’s how EVERY series champion for the last ten years has practised.

 Who runs FOCAL?

 FOCAL is run by a chairperson (series 76 semi-finalist and prolific event organiser Jeff Clayton, in pics above), in conjunction with a treasurer (series 67 quarter-finalist and accountant Chris Marshall).
-Organisers sign a Code of Conduct to ensure everything is above board.
+Organisers detail their plans for each event beforehand to ensure everything is above board.

 Are you just pretending it’s good?